Updated April 9, 2019

 Standard Tier is a lower cost option that offers network performance comparable to other public clouds.

-GCP and Amazon VPC IP addresses have the following similarities:
+Google Cloud and Amazon VPC IP addresses have the following similarities:

 All instances are assigned an internal IP.